epam-debrecen-rft-2015/atsy/README.md

     mvn tomcat7:run

-Pre: U have mysql locally which has a database called atsy, and a user in it with details:
+Prerequisites: You have mysql locally which has a database called 'atsy', and a user in it with details:
-     travis - no password
+     'travis' - no password

 Running integration tests as part of the build:
 ===============================================